yosp313/Swift-Find/Readme.md

 - [x] Update the maxAge of the cookie before production\
 - [x] Implement payment using Stripe API\
 - [x] Embed the product's data in processing the payment\
+- [] process the cart's data to extract an array of price data and quantity and send it to stripe\
 - [] Switch the test api key for a production one for stripe\
 - [] Set the NODE_ENV variable to production before deploying environment